kksua/kksua/README.md

 # Hey there 👋 I'm Supipi!

 Thanks for stopping by!
-I'm a Master's student in Digital Service Engineering at ESIGELEC, France.
-I'm in my final year and always excited to explore new things and grow as a developer.
+I'm a final-year engineering student in Digital Service Engineering at ESIGELEC, France.
+I'm always excited to explore new things and grow as a developer.

 ## ✨ Sneak Peak about me
  👩‍💻 I love building creative and useful things with code </br>